export _POSIX2_VERSION=199209

 In 2003, I was elated that Unreal Tournament 2003 came with a Linux installer (on Disc 3).
 All I had to do was run the installer and play the game.

 Nowadays, it's not so easy.
 Linux is not like it was in 2003.
-Not only has it improved. but it includes tools to allow backwards compatibility.
+Not only has it improved. but Linux has been around long enough that it now includes tools to allow backwards compatibility.

 We'll be installing as root to make the game available to all system users.

 First, we need to set a workable POSIX version value.